stardog-union/pellet/server/README.md

 =============

 Pellet server integrates Pellet's schema reasoning and explanation capabilities with Protege server and allows the reasoner to be used from within Protege desktop client as any other reasoner.
-Pellet server retrieves ontolgoy contents from the Protege server and updates these ontologies periodically to keep the reasoning state up-to-date.
+Pellet server retrieves ontology contents from the Protege server and updates these ontologies periodically to keep the reasoning state up-to-date.
 Classification results are saved onto disk so when the server is restarted previous classification results are reused.
 Pellet server automatically detects when new versions are committed to the Protege server and updates the reasoning state via incremental classification.
 Pellet server only supports schema reasoning and does not support